When you can’t pay your debts: Bankruptcy and other options

 If you can’t repay your debts and you believe that this won’t change, you may consider the following options as ways of dealing with your debts:

 - bankruptcy – the most serious of the options

 - the no-asset procedure – a one-off alternative process to bankruptcy

-- summary instalment order – an alternative to bankruptcy, allowing payment over time.
+- debt repayment order – an alternative to bankruptcy, allowing payment over time.